adno/tubelex/README.md

 # Further work and similar lists

-The word lists contains only the surface forms of the words (segments).
-For many purposes, lemmas, POS and other information would be more more useful.
+The word list contains only the surface forms of the words (segments).
+For many purposes, lemmas, POS and other information would be more useful.
 We plan to add further processing later.

-We have not attempted yet to analyze the corpus/word list, or compare it with word lists based on smaller but more carefully curated corpora of spoken Japanese.
-The largest corpus of such kind would be [CSJ](https://clrd.ninjal.ac.jp/csj/index.html) (7M tokens, with publicly available [word lists](https://clrd.ninjal.ac.jp/csj/chunagon.html#data)), other, smaller corpora include [CEJC](https://www2.ninjal.ac.jp/conversation/corpus.html), [NUCC](https://mmsrv.ninjal.ac.jp/nucc/), [J-TOCC](http://nakamata.info/database/), and [BTSJ](https://ninjal-usamilab.info/btsj_corpus/).
+We have yet to attempt to analyze the corpus/word list, or compare it with word lists based on smaller but more carefully curated corpora of spoken Japanese.
+The largest corpus of such kind would be [CSJ](https://clrd.ninjal.ac.jp/csj/index.html) (7M tokens, with publicly available [word lists](https://clrd.ninjal.ac.jp/csj/chunagon.html#data)).
+Smaller corpora include [CEJC](https://www2.ninjal.ac.jp/conversation/corpus.html), [NUCC](https://mmsrv.ninjal.ac.jp/nucc/), [J-TOCC](http://nakamata.info/database/), and [BTSJ](https://ninjal-usamilab.info/btsj_corpus/).

 Note that there is also a large corpus based on TV subtitles [LaboroTVSpeech](https://laboro.ai/activity/column/engineer/eg-laboro-tv-corpus-jp/) (22M tokens), which can be used for free for academic purposes (application necessary).